rewsmith/my-pro-docker-demo-with-sharding/README.md

 Once you have a license, Run these commands:

-1. `git clone https://github.com/TykTechnologies/tyk-pro-docker-demo && cd tyk-pro-docker-demo`
+1. `git clone https://github.com/rewsmith/my-pro-docker-demo-with-sharding.git && cd my-pro-docker-demo-with-sharding`

 2. For a bootstrapped install, run `up.sh`
 OR